gex194/CommonFilms/README.md

-# App for easy movie-night pickings
+# App for an easy movie-night pickings